DavidCEllis/ducktools-lazyimporter/README.md

 * Imports triggered in other modules while within the block will still occur eagerly
 * The context manager must be used at the module level
   * It will error if you use it inside a class or function scope
+* As with the `ModuleImport` class, submodule imports without an assigned name are not supported.
 * If other modules are also replacing `__import__` **simultaneously** this will probably fail.
   * In a library you may not be able to guarantee this.
   * Hopefully this will be resolvable.